IDT-ITI/TSalV360/README.md

 The generated ground-truth saliency maps with the corresponding text descriptions can be found in the Zenodo link (here)(zenodo link)

 ### Frames Extraction
 The Sports-360 data are already in '.jpg' files.
-The video used from VR-EyeTracking can be found [here](dataset/vreyetracking.json) and the Sports-360 dataset [here](dataset/sports360.json).
+The videos used from VR-EyeTracking can be found [here](dataset/vreyetracking.json) and the Sports-360 dataset [here](dataset/sports360.json).
 To extract frames from the VR-Eyetracking videos, run the following command:
 ```
 python dataset/frames_extractor.py --videos_path="path_to_videos"